nivagator/personal-site/about.md

 This site (or, more accurately, the content at this URL) has been in some phase of development for more than decade.
 It seems I would always bite off more than my abilities and time would allow.
 This is my attempt to finally get a website, professional resume and blog together all in one place and learn some things along the way.

 This site is hosted with [Linode](https://www.linode.com) on a VM running Ubuntu and served by Nginx.
 The site is generated with [Jekyll](https://www.jekyllrb.com).
 I started by using the [whiteglass](https://github.com/yous/whiteglass) theme, but have since customized and moved to a local installation.
 Source code for this site can be found [here](https://www.github.com/{{ site.github_username}}/personal-site).
+I'm using Git Hooks to publish remotely.